zjwonder/zjwonder/README.md

 ### About me

 - 📚 I'm a UMKC alumni with a BS in Computer Science!
-- 🔭 At my day job, I collaborate with my team to create and improve APIs built with .NET Core and GraphQL, running on AWS's cloud tools.
+- 🔭 At my day job, I collaborate with my team to build and maintain platform-wide applications using .NET 6, DynamoDB, Amazon Aurora, et. al.
-- 🌱 I’m currently mentoring a summer intern - teaching him everything I can and learning a lot as I go.
+- 🌱 I’m currently building a new application which will enable customers to manage their own users.
+This application will use several architectural choices new to our team, including a mix of relational and non-relational databases, row-level security, semi-automated database updates using Fluent Migrator in a cloud application, and more!
 - 💬 Ask me about the ACM Code of Ethics and why it matters to me as an engineer!
 - 📫 How to reach me: zju.0228@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I am often regarded as surprisingly charismatic for a programmer, and I'm often the first to volunteer for speaking & presenting in group projects.
+- ⚡ Fun fact: I am often regarded as surprisingly charismatic for a programmer.

 ### Social
 [![Bio: Zachary Underwood](https://img.shields.io/static/v1?&style=for-the-badge&logo=firefox-browser&logoColor=white&label=umkc.edu&message=Biography&color=brightgreen)](http://z.web.umkc.edu/zjuvz6/) &nbsp;